 Community-based services for people with a Learning Disability provide care, treatment and support, in the community, for people with a learning disability.
 They help people to live as independently as possible, manage their condition and improve it where this is possible.
 There are also residential-based services that care for people with a more acute learning disability.

-Elderly care is the fulfilment of the special needs and requirements that are unique to senior citizens.
-It includes a wide range of services that are provided over an extended period of time to people who need help to perform daily activities.
+Elderly care is the fulfilment of the special needs and requirements that are unique to older people.
+It includes a wide range of services that are provided to people who need help to perform daily activities.

-These types of care can include rehabilitative therapies, skilled nursing care, palliative care, and social services, as well as supervision and a wide range of supportive personal care.
+These types of care can include rehabilitative therapies, skilled nursing care, palliative (end of life) care, and social services, as well as supervision and a wide range of supportive personal care (which might include washing and bathing).

-Elderly care can be provided at home, in the community, or in various types of facilities, including assisted living facilities and nursing homes.
+Elderly care can be provided at home, in the community, or in various types of facilities, including assisted living facilities, care and nursing homes.

 Residential care homes provide accommodation and personal care, such as help with washing, dressing, taking medicines and activities such as day trips.
 Some care homes are larger than others and range in the level of care needs depending on the residents who live there.

-When working in Mental Health care, you are helping people to recover from mental illness by providing a broad range of interventions that reflect the psychological, social and physical needs of the individual.
-This may include providing care, treatment and support to people, subject to supervised community treatment under the Mental Health Act (1983).
+When working in the field of Mental Health, you are helping people to recover from mental illness by providing a broad range of interventions that reflect the psychological, social and physical needs of the individual.
+This may include providing care, treatment and support to people, subject to supervised community treatment under the Mental Health Act.

 Substance misuse is defined as the harmful use of substances (such as drugs and alcohol) for non-medical purposes.
 The term “substance misuse” generally refers to illegal drugs.
 However, legal substances can also be misused – for example, alcohol, prescription medication, caffeine and nicotine.